HectorCastelli/website/src/content/blog/your-spllit-backlog-is-failing-your-team.md

 - ["Multitasking isn't working: a science-backed approach to a better day" by Allaya Cooks-Campbell](https://www.betterup.com/blog/multitasking)
 - ["Why Multitasking Doesn't Work" by Douglas Merrill](https://www.forbes.com/sites/douglasmerrill/2012/08/17/why-multitasking-doesnt-work/).

-Realistically, teams work with more fluidity and hard-quotas make it difficult to make the right choice.
+Realistically, teams work with more fluidity and quotas make it difficult to make the right choice.
 Forcing this constraint on the teams will lead to frustration, or worse, wasted effort.
+Instead, define goals -These should be feasible, even when taking into account all the other initiatives that will be worked on- for your team at a time-resolution larger than their unit-of-planning, which is usually sprints.

 ### 👍 Do: Allow teams to safely decide

 Make sure that the teams are able to access the relevant information to make the correct calls.

 Document the expected value, impact, and the dependencies.
-Prefer searchable and linkable formats that facilitate the discovery of this information instead of relying on word-of-moth or fractured source of information.
+Prefer searchable and linkable formats that facilitate the discovery of this information instead of relying on word-of-mouth or fractured sources of information.
+Regardless of how your team works, the reasons behind the execution should be clear.

 Usually, this boils down to "delete your multiple excel files and use your JIRA tickets".